|Fabric name||Scuba fabric|

 What Is Scuba Fabric?

-Neoprene was originally created as a substitute for rubber during the 1930s.
-At the time, rubber could only be created by harvesting a particular type of tree, and this substance was already in short supply as World War II dawned.
-The war’s increased rubber needs, however, threatened to exhaust the global supply of this material, which prompted DuPont and a number of other leading corporations to find a solution to this problem.
+Neoprene was initially created as a substitute for rubber during the 1930s when the global supply of natural rubber was becoming scarce.
+At the time, rubber could only be obtained by harvesting a particular type of tree, and the onset of World War II increased the demand for rubber, putting a strain on global supplies.
+This prompted DuPont and other leading corporations to search for a viable substitute, ultimately leading to the development of Neoprene as a synthetic alternative to rubber.

-Out of the many synthetic textiles that DuPont created, Neoprene ended up being the best rubber replacement.
-Neoprene is DuPont’s trademark of this substance, which is chemically known as polychloroprene.
-Due to its ability to replace rubber in many contexts, this substance is also known as chloroprene rubber.
+Out of the many synthetic textiles created by DuPont, Neoprene emerged as the most effective substitute for rubber.
+Neoprene is actually a trademarked name for the synthetic rubber compound polychloroprene, which was developed by DuPont.
+Due to its ability to replace natural rubber in a variety of contexts, this substance is also commonly known as chloroprene rubber.

 How Is Scuba Fabric Made?

-The base material of neoprene is chloroprene, which is a colorless monomer.
-This substance can be made in two different ways; in one process, the base compounds used to make chloroprene are reacted with butadiene, which is derived from petroleum oil.
+Chloroprene, the base material of Neoprene, is a colorless monomer that can be produced in two different ways.
+In one process, the base compounds used to make chloroprene are reacted with butadiene, which is derived from petroleum oil.
 In the other process, these base compounds are reacted with a limestone derivative.
+Both production processes involve several chemical reactions and steps to create the final chloroprene monomer, which is then further processed to create Neoprene.

 Once it arrives at a factory, the production process is the same for both limestone and petroleum polychloroprene.
 This textile is produced on an assembly line, and it can only be produced with industrial equipment.